rhdeck/react-native-vision/README.md

 Note that the name of your model in the code will be the same as the filename minus the "mlmodel".
 In the above case, the model in code can be referenced as "MobileNet"

-# Full Frame Object Detection reference
+# Easy Start 1 : Full Frame Object Detection

+One of the most common easy use cases is just detecting what is in front of you.
+For this we use the `VisionCamera` component that lets you apply a model and get the classification via render props.

 ## Setup